scalawithcats/scala-with-cats/src/pages/monads/index.md

 However, functors are limited in that they only allow this complication to occur once at the beginning of the sequence.
-They don't account further complications at each step in the sequence.
+They don't account for further complications at each step in the sequence.

 This is where monads come in.